ozfortress/ozfortress_docs/docs/rules/penalties.md

 | [10.1.
 SourceTV Settings](/rules/global/#101-sourcetv-settings) | :material-close-circle-outline: Moderate                                  | :material-close-circle-outline: Moderate    | :material-close-circle: Major |

 ## Player Penalties
-Player penalties are issued in addition to team penalties.
-Player penalties **do** carry across competitions, and are specific to the player irrespective of the team.
-The majority of rules listed above also have player penalties.
+Player Penalties can be issued in addition to Team Penalties.
+Player Penalties **do** carry across competitions, and are specific to the player irrespective of the team.
+The majority of rules listed above have Player Penalties.
+Player Penalties do not function the same as Team Penalties, with the penalties often being match/round bans.